STONElibrary/stone_serial/README.md

  *            	                     STONER.data、  STONER.widget、 STONER.text
  *
  * STONE.cmd will save the cmd_code value in the returned command for subsequent parsing, which can be called by users according to their needs.
- * STONE.cmd will save the len value of the returned command for subsequent parsing, or you can call it according to your needs.
+ * STONE.value will save the len value of the returned command for subsequent parsing, or you can call it according to your needs.

  * When there is a value in the command, the return data will be converted to the corresponding type of value according to the type of value.
  * For example, the return value 0 or 1 of the switch control is stored in STONER.value.